Battle Creek Crickets

 The Battle Creek Crickets were a minor league baseball team based in Battle Creek, Michigan.
 From 1906 to 1915, the "Crickets" played as members of the Southern Michigan League for the duration of the league, winning the 1913 league championship.

 The Battle Creek Crickets teams hosted their home minor league games at Athletic Park.

 History

 1906 season

-After minor league baseball began in Battle Creek in 1895, with the Battle Creek "Adventists," who played the season as members of the Class B level Michigan State League, the Crickets were immediately preceded by the 1902 Battle Creek "Cero Frutos," who played one season in returning to the Michigan State League.
+After minor league baseball began in Battle Creek in 1895, with the Battle Creek "Adventists," who played the season as members of the Class B level Michigan State League.
+The Crickets were immediately preceded by the 1902 Battle Creek "Cero Frutos," who played one season in returning to membership in the Michigan State League.

 On January 29, 1906, the Southern Michigan League was formed at a meeting in held in Battle Creek.
-Joe Jackson, the sports editor of the Detroit Free Press newspaper was named as league president.
-The schedule called for each team to play three league games a week, with a salary limit of $800 per month per team.
+In the meeting, Joe Jackson, the sports editor of the Detroit Free Press newspaper was named as league president.
+The league schedule was created and called for each team to play three league games a week, with a salary limit of $800 per month per team.
 On February 19, 1906, the National Commission awarded the Michigan cities of Jackson and Kalamazoo to the newly formed Southern Michigan League, after the existing Interstate Association had first claimed the Kalamazoo franchise for that league.

 In 1906, the Battle Creek Crickets became charter members of the six–team Class D level Southern Michigan League, also called the "Southern Michigan Association".
 The Jackson Convicts, Kalamazoo White Sox, Mount Clemens Bathers, Saginaw and Tecumseh Indians teams joined Battle Creek in beginning league play on May 6, 1906.